All I can say is "Wow".

 farms — Wright County Egg and Hillandale Farms,

-Iowa— have completed their initial
+both in Iowa— have completed their initial

 investigations, says Jeff Farrar, the agency's